 Coconut, Coconut Oil, and Coconut Water

 While small amounts of these foods are unlikely to cause any problem, if ingested in large amounts they can cause digestive upsets (e.g. vomiting and diarrhoea).
 Coconut water should not be given to dogs as it contains high levels of potassium which can be harmful.

 The citric acid and essential oils in citrus stems, leaves, peel, fruit and seeds can cause digestive upsets (e.g. vomiting and diarrhoea) or even depression and neurological problems in large amounts.

 Chocolate (particularly dark chocolate), cocoa or coffee in any form is not safe for your dog.
-They contain caffeine and theobromine, which cause symptoms ranging from vomiting, increased thirst, abdominal discomfort and restlessness to severe agitation, muscle tremors, irregular heart rhythm, high body temperature, seizures and death.
+The severity of symptoms will vary based on the product and your dog's size.
+These products contain caffeine and theobromine, which can cause symptoms ranging from vomiting, increased thirst, abdominal discomfort and restlessness to severe agitation, muscle tremors, irregular heart rhythm, high body temperature, seizures and death.
 Many dogs and puppies suffer each year from chocolate poisoning.
 If in doubt, take your dog to the veterinarian immediately.